Mer (community): History

-Mers were the dominant agricultural jati in the Jethwa-ruled kingdom around Barda.
-Mers did not pay rent on their land, only paying a hearth tax and if they cultivated, a plough tax in addition to sukhḍi (quit rent) on villages assigned to them.
+Mers were the dominant agricultural caste in the Jethwa-ruled kingdom around Barda.
 They would coronate the Jethwa ruler by placing a tilak upon his head.
 Resultantly, Mers along with Kathis and Rajputs were considered to be 'Darbars'.
 Historically, highland Mers, also known as Bhōmiyā (landed) held more political power than lowland Mers with the latter being restricted from buying land from Bhōmiyās between 1884 and 1947.
-The kin of those slain in action were paid 100 rupees (£10) by the Rana during the late 1800s.
-On the 28th April 1895, the Bharwads of Jamkhirasara (near Bhanvad) organised a collective wedding which was attended by 12,000 people, including large numbers of Mers and the Jam Sahib.
-Reportedly "places of honour" were reserved for them at the wedding feast and they were "held in most respect" Keshav Bhagat who hailed from Dhandhusar became a radio star in the 1930s, singing traditional Gujarati bhajans, dohas and sorthas.In the 1970s Sarman Munja Jadeja rose to prominence after killing gangsters Devu and Karsan Vagher who had been hired by Nanji Kalidas Mehta to break the strike at the Maharana Mills.
+On 28 April 1895, the Bharwads of Jamkhirasara (near Bhanvad) organised a collective wedding which was attended by 12,000 people, including large numbers of Mers and the Jam Sahib.
+Reportedly "places of honour" were reserved for them at the wedding feast and they were "held in most respect" Keshav Bhagat who hailed from Dhandhusar became a radio star in the 1930s, singing traditional Gujarati bhajans, dohas and sorthas.
+In the 1970s Sarman Munja Jadeja rose to prominence after killing gangsters Devu and Karsan Vagher who had been hired by Nanji Kalidas Mehta to break the strike at the Maharana Mills.
 As the leader of organised crime in Porbandar he ran a parallel system of justice and was hailed by many Mers as a Robin Hood-like figure.
 After killing 47 people, he renounced violence having been influenced by the Swadhyay Movement.
-In 1986 he was murdered by a rival gang resulting in Santokben Jadeja taking over her husbands gang and killing 30 people to take revenge.
+In 1986 he was murdered by a rival gang resulting in Santokben Jadeja taking over her husband's gang and killing 30 people to take revenge.
 By the 1990s her gang was wanted in 500 cases and she in 9.
 Shantokben died in 2011, following which a rival ganglord, Bhima Dula Odedara became dominant in local crime and politics.
 Odedara took control of the profitable limestone, chalk and bauxite mines; he was given double life imprisonment by the Gujarat High Court for double murder in 2017.